xoeye/xoto3/xoto3/dynamodb/README.md

 as defined by your function is fully realized without intervening transactions, or retried with the new state of those items if the transaction is beaten or otherwise interfered with.

+For further documentation on this utility, see the full [readme](./write_versioned/README.md)